 Garlic spears can be eaten raw or cooked.
 When raw, they carry a pretty hot punch, and can be used to spice up things like baked potatoes or salads.

-Garlic scapes can also be steamed, lightly sautéed, or roasted.
-They have a very mild garlic flavor that mellows the longer they are cooked, and can be served alone, chopped into pasta or casseroles, or pureed into soup, sauce, pesto, or hummus.
+With a mild garlic flavor that mellows the longer they are cooked, garlic spears can be roasted, sautéed, steamed, chopped into pastas or casseroles, or pureed into soup, sauce, pesto, or hummus.

-Simple oven-roasting is one of the best ways to enjoy fresh garlic spears.
-The results are wonderful!
+We think this quick, easy oven-roasted garlic scapes recipe is one of the best ways to enjoy fresh garlic spears.
+The results are simply delicious!

 What Goes into this Recipe

-• Garlic Spears: You can find garlic spears at your local food co-op, Whole Foods, or farmers' market.
+- Garlic Scapes (i.e., garlic spears): You can find garlic spears at your local food co-op, Whole Foods, or farmers' market.
 Some chain grocery stores also carry them, but (in our experience) stock is often limited and intermittent.

-• Olive Oil: You can use any light-flavored olive oil or other neutral cooking oil.
+- Olive Oil: You can use any light-flavored olive oil or other neutral cooking oil.
+(We like to use this amazing Meyer lemon olive oil, which enhanced the flavors even more.)

 Cut off the ends of the garlic scapes.